mihane-ichinose/bangumi-music-server/readme.md

 ## License

-MIT License – feel free to use and modify this project for personal or educational purposes.
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.